 Anesthesiology Residency (Florida)

-The Anesthesiology Residency Program is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME).
+The Anesthesiology Residency is accredited by the Accreditation Council for Graduate Medical Education.

-When you successfully complete the Anesthesiology Residency Program, you will be eligible to take the American Board of Anesthesiology examination.
+When you complete the Anesthesiology Residency, you will be eligible to take the American Board of Anesthesiology examination.

-The Anesthesiology Residency Program at Mayo Clinic in Florida began in 2003 with the first graduating class in 2006.
+The Anesthesiology Residency at Mayo Clinic's campus in Florida began in 2003, with the first class graduating in 2006.
 Since that time, more than 20 physicians have completed training.
-It is anticipated that 4 residents will complete training in this program annually.
+It is anticipated that four residents will complete training in this program annually.